rhomel/golox/README.md

-# Go Lox Implementation from `Crafting Interpreters`
+# golox: Lox Implementation in Go

-This is a work-in-progress interpreter for the Lox programming language as defined in
+This is a complete interpreter for the Lox programming language as defined in [Crafting Interpreters](https://craftinginterpreters.com/a-tree-walk-interpreter.html).

-[Crafting Interpreters](https://craftinginterpreters.com/a-tree-walk-interpreter.html).
+This implementation closely follows the described Java implementation.

+Notable differences:

+- The Java implementation utilizes Java Exceptions.
+Go does not have true exceptions but Go panic/recover works well enough to model the same exception use cases.
+- Java inheritance is also often used in the Java version when walking the AST with the visitor pattern.
+In this implementation I use a Go type switch to delegate to the proper struct type.
+The consequence is that after running the AST generator, any new AST node type must be added to all type switches.
+If you forget to do so, when the new node is encountered, the switch default case will trigger and typically stop with an 'unsupported <ast node type>' error.

 ## Commands